AdvancedModelEngineeringSS21/uml-glsp/OpenPoints.md

 - Association -> Class vs. Classifier
 - ownedUseCase vs packagedElement
 - why do we need to have new java classes for every element even if they all do exactly the same
-- why are relationships (extend, include) multiple times in the references when removing a use case#
 - ```yarn start``` always tries to start the glsp server even if it is already running from eclipse

 ## Open Issues
-- Use Case not rendered when placed initially
-- Deleting elements connected via a relationships destroys everything
-  - -> Hypothesis: Changing notation
-  - [ ] Remove Commands need to be implemented
 - Saving not always consistent / consequent
 - Palette is not always rendered